Post-Brexit import checks on food delayed again

 Industry sources have told the BBC that many will be sceptical of the changes coming in at all before the next general election, which is expected in 2024.

-The Labour Party says it will negotiate a veterinary agreement with the EU that could greatly reduce the need for such procedures, if it is elected into government.
+The Labour Party has said it will negotiate a veterinary agreement with the EU that could greatly reduce the need for such procedures, if it is elected into government.

+The delays to new import controls on food come at a time when the Bank of England is battling to control high inflation.

+Industry sources have said the delay is viewed as a sign that the government is prioritising the economy over issues around Brexit and border controls.